Editors: What is Curriculum Management?

 - Collaborating between Editors

-As an Editor, you’ll notice some new changes to the options listed above an assignment:
+As an Editor, you’ll notice the options listed above an assignment:

 Version dropdown menu: This dropdown allows you to switch between versions of content